ServiceStackApps/typescript-redux/README.md

 }
 ```

-That's it for the core functionality, the only other change needed is to refactor our Redux store to
+That's it for the core functionality!
+The only other change needed is to refactor our Redux store to
-publish each action we make to our **users channel** in order to apply the action to all our connected users.
+publish each action we create to our **users channel** so it applies the action to all our connected users.

 As this is a network side-effect we want to keep it out of our reducer implementation and make it a pure
 function.
-The recommended way to do this is to use a
+The recommended way to do this is to use
 [Redux middleware](http://redux.js.org/docs/advanced/Middleware.html)
 which lets you generically handle updates to the Redux store: